Summary

 What is Ergothioneine?

 The human body seems to really value ergothioneine, for it is rapidly taken up by cells via its own bespoke transporter, the organic cation transporter 1 (OCTN1, technically SLC22A4 and SLC22A15).
-Furthermore, less than 4% gets excreted in urine, so cells hold onto ergothioneine, and their ergothioneine stores seem to protect structures such as mitochondria against damage from excessive oxidative stress, among other roles.
+Furthermore, less than 4% gets excreted in urine, so cells hold onto ergothioneine.
+Their ergothioneine stores seem to have important roles in the function of mitochondria and other structures.

 Ergothioneine is a normal part of the human diet, and mushrooms, spirulina (a type of algae), and some fermented foods, such as tempeh, are especially rich sources.